acosta-andres-r/readme-generator/README.md

 ### Usage

+To generate a README.md, the root folder needs a subfolder called `markdown`.

 To start using this command-line application, you need to enter `node index.js` in the terminal inside the root folder tha contains the mentioned file.

 Demo